josap97/ProgrammingGraphics/readMe.md

         * astonMartin
         * alfaRomeo
     d2. `team` for `GT` is the car brand.
 A file must be placed in `assets/brands` with the corresponding brand name.
 This is not case sensitive but punctuation and thus spacing is important!
-The most common brands are included (Mercedes, Aston Martin, Porsche, BMW, Ferrari etc.)
-    e. `year` rough year to create the overlay style from, primarily used for F1 style with options `2008,2017`
+The most common brands are included (Mercedes, Aston Martin, Porsche, BMW, Ferrari etc.) d3. `team` for `endu` is a string giving the team name verbatim e1. `year` rough year to create the overlay style from, primarily used for F1 style with options `2008,2017` e2. `year` for `endu` is used as a container for the car class.
+Available are: `LMP1, LMH, DPi, LMP2, LMP3, GTEPro, GTEAM, GTLM, GTD, GTP`
     f. `series` series to determine the overlay style.
 Options are: `F1,GT`
     g. `info` is a container for any information you want to add to the file name, the script does not look at this so if free to fill in as you please

+Please note, the `endurance` graphics blurring requires each frame to be generated before a blurr is applied to it and pasted over twice.
+As a result, these graphics are noticeably slower to run this is why it is disabled by default.
+To enable it change `enableEnduranceBlur = false` to `enableEnduranceBlur = true` in the `config.ini`.
+To regain the blurring effect, apply the alpha glow effect in Premiere Pro.
+A preset has been provided in `assets/endurance/premiereProPreset.prfpset`.
 ## Running the code
 That's it, all the preparation has been done and you can run the `*.bat` file or open the `main.py` file in a Python interpreter and run it.
 This will automatically run the code for all csv files located in the data folder and export the video with the same name in the `/output/` folder.
 ## Using the resulting video